Q: Will I receive a copy of my image scans?

 Q: Is there a cancellation fee if I cannot attend my appointment?

-A: There is no cancellation fee if you contact us prior to your appointment; however, if you fail to attend your appointment without informing us then there is a fee of 75% of your scan cost.
+A: You will not be charged a cancellation fee if you contact us prior to your appointment to cancel or reschedule.
+However, if you do not attend your appointment without informing us beforehand then a fee of 75% of your total scan cost will apply.

 Q: How do I prepare for my scan?